PDMS in the Clouds

 PDMS and hosting

-At PDMS we have been hosting the systems we develop for many years.
+At PDMS, we have been hosting the systems we develop for many years.
 The ways in which we achieve this have evolved and changed over that time.
-From dedicated physical servers when I first started (15 years ago) through to our own virtualised private cloud and now to the public cloud.
+From dedicated physical servers back in 2006 through to our own virtualised private cloud and now to the public cloud.

 Changes in the cloud